rg-software/zxrecolor/Docs_Source/rules-syntax.md

 # Writing rules
 This section is intended to be a succint yet complete description of rule types and rule syntax.
-It might be a bit difficult to read due to lack of practical examples, so make sure to read [Tips and tricks](tips-tricks.md) section as well.
+It might be a bit difficult to read it due to lack of practical examples, so make sure to check out [Tips and tricks](tips-and-tricks.md) section as well.

 ## Settings file